tiagob/create-full-stack/packages/docusaurus/docs/getting_started.md

 slug: /
 ---

-Create Full Stack (CFS) provides the glue between the libraries and frameworks.
+Create Full Stack (CFS) generates a boilerplate Todo app for you, integrating the tools you select ([view demo](http://demo-full-stack.com/)).
+It provides the glue between the libraries and frameworks.
 No more stitching together random blog posts guessing about best practices.
 Build scalable applications on a solid foundation.
 CFS works on macOS, and Linux.

 Pre-requisites are [Yarn](https://yarnpkg.com/getting-started/install#global-install) and [Docker](https://docs.docker.com/get-docker/).